From Farms to Fiords

 Do - Orepuki Horse Treks

 Saddle up for an Orepuki Horse Trek adventure.
 Commencing on a 400-hectare sheep farm, you can choose between two great routes.
 Follow bush trails into backcountry Western Southland to be captivated by mountain views and the rich history of years gone by.
 Alternatively, enjoy the farm-to-beach loop track with unforgettable views of Te Waewae Bay, capturing everything from Stewart Island to Fiordland.
-With a bit of luck, you might even get to see the rare Hector’s Dolphins.
+With a bit of luck, you might even get to see the rare Pahu Hector’s Dolphins.

 Stay - West Range Station